Binyam0911455745/demo-repo5/README.md

 ## Local Development

-1. Open index,t=html in your browser
+1. Open index=html in your browser